zammad/zammad-documentation/appendix/single-sign-on.rst

    And did you make sure to register the SPN (with ``ktpass``) and generate your keytab (with ``ktutil``)
    *after changing your password?*

+   Try running ``kinit -k -t <path to keytab> HTTP/<zammad-host>@<DOMAIN>``.
+   If no output is returned, you're good - if you see “kinit: Preauthentication failed while getting initial credentials” your credentials provided were wrong or you used ``/pass *`` during ktpass command.

 “failed when verifying KDC” and “failed to verify krb5 credentials: Decrypt integrity check failed” Ensure ``KrbServiceName`` is the correct ServiceName provided via setspn.